ONSdigital/csvcubed/external-docs/docs/guides/configuration/qube-config/columns/measures.md

  After setting the `type` of the column as `measures`, provide the field `cell_uri_template` with a URI of a measure resource to use in the definition.

 !!!
 Warning
     The use of the `cell_uri_template` field is considered an advanced configuration option, and therefore care must be taken to ensure that the values generated are valid.

 The format of the `cell_uri_template` value **must** follow [RFC6570](https://www.rfc-editor.org/rfc/rfc6570) guidance for URI Templates.
-In the case of any doubt, follow the pattern in the examples shown above (e.g.
+Note that the only variable which can be used in a `cell_uri_template` references the column itself;
-`http://example.org/some-uri/{+column_name}`), as this will ensure csvcubed safely [transforms the column header](../../../uris.md#csv-column-name-safe-transformation) to the CSV-W format.
+the name of the variable can be calculated by applying the [CSV column name safe transformation](../../../uris.md#csv-column-name-safe-transformation) to the CSV column title.

 ## Reference